particle-iot/docs/src/content/reference/device-os/firmware.md

 Additional information on which pins can be used for which functions is available on the [pin information page](/reference/hardware/pin-info).

 {{#if tracker-som}}
-The Tracker SoM shared A and D pins.
+The Tracker SoM has shared A and D pins.
 In other words, pin A0 is the same physical pin as pin D0, and is also the SDA pin.
 The alternate naming is to simplify porting code from other device types.

 | Pin     | M8 Pin | Function    | Function    | Analog In | GPIO    |
 | :-----: | :----: | :---------  | :---------  | :-------: | :-----: |